+Name: Dan Cole, IAPMO Staff Liaison

+WE-Stand Task Group: Pipe Size Task Group

-Name: WE-Stand Technical Committee , Recommendation: Add text Section Number: Appendix X - new Appendix Appendix X Design of the Water Distribution System for Residential Dwellings with Efficient Plumbing Fixtures X 101.0 General.
+Recommendation: Add text

+Section Number: Appendix X - new Appendix

+Task Group Recommendation: Appendix X Design of the Water Distribution System for Residential Dwellings with Efficient Plumbing Fixtures X 101.0 General.
 X 101.1 Applicability.
 The intent of this appendix is to provide a method for sizing a water supply distribution system for single- and multi-family dwellings with efficient water-conserving plumbing fixtures, fixture fittings, and appliances.
-V 402 0 Design Criteria X 102.0 Design Criteria X 102.1 Fixtures.
+X 102.0 Design Criteria X 102.1 Fixtures.
 Plumbing fixtures, fixture fittings, and appliances shall not exceed the flow rate and flush volume in Table X 102.1.
 X 102.2 Sizing Method.
-The water distribution system shall be sized in accordance with Section X 102.2.1 through X 102.2.
-5. X 102.2.1 Meter, Building Supply and Branches.
+The water distribution system shall be sized in accordance with Section X 102.2.1 through X 102.2.5.
+X 102.2.1 Intrough X 102.2.5.
+X 102.2.1 Meter, Building Supply and Branches.
 The estimated design flow rate for the water meter, building supply, and branches shall be directly calculated using Equation X 102.2.1 and rounded to the nearest whole number.
-See [hyperlink] for a downloadable sizing calculator in Microsoft Office Excel file as seen in the sizing example below.
-The number of each kind of Task Group fixtures or fixture groups shall be counted in the spreadsheet.
-The flow rate (q) and probability (p) values for the Equation X 102.2.1 shall not exceed the design values in Table X 102.1 Recommendation: X 102.2.2 Fixture Branches and Fixture Supplies.
-The flow rate for one fixture branch and recommendation. fixture supply shall be the design flow rate of the fixture using Table X 102.1.
-Where the maximum fixture flow rate is less than the design flow rate in Table X 102.1, the lesser flow rate shall be permitted.
+See [hyperflink] for a downloadable sizing calculator in Microsoft Office Excel file as seen in the sizing example below.
+The number of each kind of fixtures or fixture groups shall be counted in the spreadsheet.
+The flow rate (q) and probability (p) values for the Equation X 102.2.1 shall not exceed the design values in Table X 102.1 X 102.2.2 Fixture Branches and Fixture Supplies.
+The flow rate for one fixture branch and fixture supply shall be the design flow rate of the fixture using Table X 102.1, the lesser flow rate shall be permitted.
 Where the demand calculated with Equation X 102.2.1 for a supply branch serving two fixture branches is greater than the sum of the two fixture's maximum flow rate, the sum shall be used for the supply branch flow rate.
 Rounding shall be to the nearest whole number.
 X 102.2.3 Sizing for Velocity.
-The estimated design flow rate for the building supply, branches and fixture supplies shall not exceed ten feet per second (10 ft/sec).
-Velocity limitations for the cold and hot water supply pipe diameters shall be applied to Table X 102.2.3 or shall be in accordance with the manufacturer's specifications for the type of pipe material.
-X 102.2.4 Pressure Loss Due to Pipe Friction.
-Pressure loss due to pipe friction shall be determined by accepted Engineering calculations.
-Accepted Engineering calculations include the Hazen-Williams and the Darcy-Weisbach formulae.
-X 102.2.5 Continuous Supply Demand.
-Continuous supply demands in gallons per minute (gpm) for lawn sprinklers, air conditioners, etc., shall be added to the total estimated demand for the Building Supply.
-X 102.2.6 Other Fixtures.
-Fixtures not included in Table X 102.1 shall have the design flow rate specified by the manufacturer.
-The p-value shall approximate the design p-value of a fixture having a similar frequency of use in Table X 102.1.
+The estimated design flow rate for the building supply, branch serving two fixture branches is greater than the sum of the two fixture's maximum flow rate, the sum shall be used for the supply branch flow rate.
+Rounding shall be to the nearest whole number.
+X 102.2.4 Pressure Lo

-$$Q{0.99} = \frac{1}{1 - P_0} \left[\sum{k=1}^{K} n_k p_k q_k + \left(z{0.99} \right) \sqrt{\left[\left(1 - P_0 \right) \sum{k=1}^{K} n_k p_k \left(1 - p_k \right) q_k^2 \right] - P_0 \left(\sum{k=1}^{K} n_k p_k q_k \right)^2} \right] \text{(Equation)}$$ g = design flow rate of an individual fixture (Table X 102.1)
+$$Q{0.99} = \frac{1}{1 - P_0} \left[ \sum{k=1}^{K} n_k p_k q_k + \left( z{0.99} \right) \sqrt{\left[ \left( 1 - P_0 \right) \sum{k=1}^{K} n_k p_k \left( 1 - p_k \right) q_k^2 \right] - P_0 \left( \sum{k=1}^{K} n_k p_k q_k \right)^2} \right] \text{(Equation)}$$ g = design flow rate of an individual fixture (Table X 102.1)

-Where: Q{0.99} = estimated design flow rate (gpm) in the 99th percentile n = number of fixtures of the same kind p = probability of single fixture use (design p-value in Table X 102.1)
+Where: Q0.99 = estimated design flow rate (gpm) in the 99th percentile n = number of fixtures of the same kind p = probability of single fixture use (design p-value in Table X 102.1)